 4. Delegate Authority as Well as Responsibility.

+As soon as he was given the proper support and appropriate work for his strengths, he grew less apathetic and at least gave a good day’s effort.
 Teaching people their responsibilities is one thing.
 Giving people the authority to make decisions on their responsibilities is another.
 Great leaders delegate authority as well as responsibility.

 Delegating authority empowers people to make the team more powerful.
 Furthermore, it engages the team to be more effective.

 Lastly, it creates ownership and builds the self-esteem of team members.

 Great leaders don’t let small frustrations to become major distractions.
 They adjust.
 At times of distraction, that refocus themselves and the team on the goal.
 However, they don’t let these frustrations waste their time.

 Successful leaders keep commitments.
 Their people can trust them in every area.
 They make meetings on time.
 They deliver on promotions and pay raises.

 Their people can trust them to manage confidential discussions discretely and to tell them.
 On the other hand, great leaders are transparent to ensure integrity.

 Through integrity and honesty, great leaders inspire commitment from the people they lead.

 For leaders to develop respect from their people, leaders can’t tell their people to be frugal while the leaders are extravagant.
 Successful leaders can’t press their people to work hard when the leaders themselves are out the door early for personal activities.